 Our financial statements have been prepared in accordance with GAAP.
 Certain accounting policies have a significant impact on amounts reported in the financial statements.
-A summary of those significant accounting policies can be found in Note 1 to our financial statements contained in our 2008 Form 10-K. We are still in the development stage and have no revenues, trade receivables, inventories, or significant fixed or intangible assets, and therefore have very limited opportunities to choose among accounting policies or methods.
+A summary of those significant accounting policies can be found in Note 1 to the Company's financial statements contained in the 2008 Form 10-K. We are still in the development stage and have no revenues, trade receivables, inventories, or significant fixed or intangible assets, and therefore have very limited opportunities to choose among accounting policies or methods.
 In many cases, we must use an accounting policy or method because it is the only policy or method permitted under GAAP.

-Additionally, we devote substantial resources to clinical trials and other research and development activities relating to obtaining FDA and other approvals for the Delcath PHP SystemTM, the cost of which is required to be charged to expense as incurred.
+Additionally, we devote substantial resources to clinical trials and other research and development activities related to obtaining FDA and other approvals for the Delcath PHP SystemTM, the cost of which is required to be charged to expense as incurred.
 This further limits our choice of accounting policies and methods.
 Similarly, management believes there are very limited circumstances in which our financial statement estimates are significant or critical.

 We consider the valuation allowance for the deferred tax assets to be a significant accounting estimate.
-In applying SFAS No. 109, "Accounting for Income Taxes," management estimates future taxable income from operations and tax planning strategies in determining if it is more likely than not that we will realize the benefits of our deferred tax assets.
-Management believes the Company does not have any uncertain tax positions as defined under FASB Interpretation No. 48 "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109."
+In applying SFAS 109, "Accounting for Income Taxes," management estimates future taxable income from operations and tax planning strategies in determining if it is more likely than not that we will realize the benefits of our deferred tax assets.
+Management believes the Company does not have any uncertain tax positions as defined under FIN 48.